jarrodmillman/rcsds/_sources/append/appendix1.txt

     watch -- execute a program periodically, showing output fullscreen <../commands/watch.rst>
     wc --  print the number of bytes, words, and lines in files <../commands/wc.rst>
     wget -- GNU Wget Manual <../commands/wget.rst>
-    whatis -- search the whatis database for complete words.  <../commands/whatis.rst>
-    whereis -- locate the binary, source, and manual page files for a <../commands/whereis.rst>
     which -- shows the full path of (shell) commands.  <../commands/which.rst>
     xargs --  build and execute command lines from standard input <../commands/xargs.rst>